Foundation Settlement Repair: 9 Signs, Causes & Fixes

 Is foundation settlement repair always expensive?

 No. Some cases may only need monitoring, drainage correction, or limited repair.
-Structural stabilisation with piers or underpinning is more expensive.
+Structural stabilization with piers or underpinning is more expensive.